lucafoscili/lf-nodes/docs/IMAGE_EDITOR.md

 # LF Image Editor Architecture

-This document walks through the moving parts behind the interactive image editor that is exposed by the `LF_ImagesEditingBreakpoint` node.
+This document walks through the moving parts behind the interactive image editor that is exposed by the `LF_ImagesEditingBreakpoint` and `LF_LoadAndEditImages` nodes.
 It maps the Python helpers, HTTP endpoints, on-disk datasets, and frontend widgets so contributors can reason about the end-to-end workflow with confidence.

 ---